 Other Problems with Boilers and Troubleshooting

-Oil boilers can have problems with the oil burner system and gas boilers can have a problem with the gas system.
-Troubleshooting these specific problems can be found on the furnaces pages as they are not in the scope of this article which is specific to troubleshooting boiler problems.
+Oil boilers can have problems with the oil burner system.
+Gas boilers can have a problem with the gas system.
+Troubleshooting these specific problems can be found on the furnaces pages.
+These problems are not in the scope of this article which is specific to troubleshooting boiler problems.

 Boiler Troubleshooting Problems for Hydronic Heating Systems